LaTeX authors can use the AMS LaTeX template for proper formatting. All other authors should consult below.

 |Order of Manuscript Components||

-Submissions may also contain Supplemental Material (if any; to be uploaded as a separate file)
+Submissions may also contain Supplemental Material (if any) that should be prepared and uploaded separately from the main manuscript content.

 Abstracts: 250 words.
 This conforms to ISO standards and the needs of abstracting services (MGA, etc.).